TeraSystemsAI/.github/profile/README.md

 ---

 ## 🌍 **GLOBAL PRESENCE**
+Our mission is to advance AI and ML infrastructure that bridges research and production globally — building scalable, ethical, and high-performance intelligent systems for enterprises and research institutions worldwide.

+We aim to create technology that empowers innovation across continents, enabling collaboration between data scientists, engineers, and researchers to solve real-world challenges.
 ```
+We are working to be
 🇺🇸 USA (HQ)          │  San Francisco, CA
 🇬🇧 Europe            │  London, UK
 🇸🇬 Asia Pacific      │  Singapore